File URI scheme: Legacy URLs

 To aid the installed base of legacy applications on Win32 PathCreateFromUrl recognizes certain URLs which do not meet these criteria, and treats them uniformly.
 These are called "legacy" file URLs as opposed to "healthy" file URLs.

 In the past, a variety of other applications have used other systems.
 Some added an additional two slashes.
 For example, UNC path \\remotehost\share\dir\file.txt would become file:////remotehost/share/dir/file.txt instead of the "healthy" file://remotehost/share/dir/file.txt.

 Web pages

-File URLs are rarely used in Web pages on the public Internet, since they imply that a file exists on the designated host.
-The host specifier can be used to retrieve a file from an external source, although no specific file-retrieval protocol is specified; and using it should result in a message that informs the user that no mechanism to access that machine is available.
+File URLs are rarely used in Web pages on the public Internet, since they are only useful if it is known that a specific file exists on the designated host or the local computer.
+Additionally, web browsers generally disable File URLs in web pages that were not themselves loaded from a File URL for security reasons.

+The host specifier can be used to retrieve a file from an external source.
+However, no specific file-retrieval protocol is specified and the interpretation of the host specifier is not well standardized, so it is only useful in specific circumstances.

+If a web page wants to access files stored on the computer the web browser is running on, a modern alternative to File URLs is the HTML5 File API.